vegiwoo/TmdbAPI/docs/DefaultAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import TmdbAPI

-let movieId = 987 // Int | The movie ID
 let apiKey = "apiKey_example" // String | API key for using the service.
+let movieId = 987 // Int | The movie ID.

 // Get the primary information about a movie.
-DefaultAPI.movieMovieIdGet(movieId: movieId, apiKey: apiKey) { (response, error) in
+DefaultAPI.movieMovieIdGet(apiKey: apiKey, movieId: movieId) { (response, error) in
     guard error == nil else {
         print(error)
         return